HampSwe/HampSwe/README.md

 My name is Hampus Serneke.
 I'm 20 years old and I'm currently studying Computer Science & Engineering at Lunds Tekniska Högskola.

 #### What I :green_heart:
-* My main interest is data science :test_tube:
+* Data science is my main interest :test_tube:
 * I love programming in general (but C# and Python are my go-to languages) :computer:
 * I have a passion for teaching coding :man_teacher:
 * In my spare time I enjoy swimming and drinking coffee with friends :coffee: